Kmeakin/walrus-report/src/30-implementation.md

 semantic analysis and annotate each new IR with the appropriate information, so that, for example, scope-checking converts `Expr`s to `ScopedExpr`s and type-inference converts `ScopeExpr`s to `TypedExprs`.
-However, this approach would require a large amount of code duplication: the HIR definitions given in
-@sec:appendix:hir run to about 250 lines, so each new IR woudld add at least 250 lines of nearly identitical struct definitions plus code to convert between the representations.
+However, this approach would require a large amount of code duplication: the HIR definitions run to about 250 lines, so each new IR would add at least 250 lines of nearly identical definitions plus code to convert between the representations.

-The approach we have chosen is to store auxiallary data in *side-tables* (eg a `HashMap` or other associative container), rather than storing them *inline* inside the tree data structure.
+The approach we have chosen is to store auxiliary data in *side-tables* (eg a `HashMap` or other associative container), rather than storing them *inline* inside the tree data structure.
 For example, as a first attempt, we could create a `HashMap<hir::Expr, types::Type>`{.rust}, for mapping each `Expr` to its